Noah-Baustin/sf_crime_data_analysis/README.md

 1. SF police incident reports [2018 to present](https://data.sfgov.org/Public-Safety/Police-Department-Incident-Reports-2018-to-Present/wg3w-h783).
 2. SF police incident reports: [2003 to May 2018](https://data.sfgov.org/Public-Safety/Police-Department-Incident-Reports-Historical-2003/tmnf-yvry).

-The data used in this project was downloaded from the on Oct 14, 2021.
+The data used in this project was downloaded on Oct 14, 2021.
 Since the source data is regularly updated, you can download the data used in this analysis [here](https://drive.google.com/drive/folders/1RBFfl-G6BCBR9ZA79K6jrbFeBXJqpHJl?usp=sharing).

 This data analysis seeks to answer the following questions: